tonyjurg/N1904addons/docs/features/text_entr_norm.md

   </tbody>
 </table>

-The "Unkn" (unknown) category accounts for approximately 1.5% of all mappings, slightly raising both the absolute and normalized entropy.
+<p>The "Unkn" (unknown) category accounts for approximately 1.5% of all mappings, slightly raising both the absolute and normalized entropy.</p?
 </details>
 <br>
 High entropy values indicate that a form is ambiguous, as it appears in multiple syntactic functions with similar probabilities.
 In contrast, low entropy values signify that a form is strongly associated with a single syntactic function, making it a reliable indicator of that role within the parent phrase.